-No. All prospective students need to apply to the University through the standard admission procedure found at CSU Mentor before registering with the DPRC.
-Application dates and deadlines as well as the online application are also posted on CSU Mentor.
+No. All prospective students need to apply to the University through the standard admission procedure found at CSU Apply before registering with the DPRC.
+Application dates and deadlines as well as the online application are also posted on CSU Apply.
 The freshman and transfer admission criteria can be found on the same website.

 504 plans and IEPs are helpful additions to comprehensive documentation including other sources of information such as structured interviews and past psycho-educational evaluation results.

 Can I transfer my documentation from a high school, community college, or other university?